AIO1/BatchUploadAFolderToFTPServer/README.md

 Becasue this script is actually quite useful and can be easily reusable, I've decided to upload it and make it available for everyone :)

+Please note that this solution only works under FTP protocol and not with sFTP.
+If you want to use sFTP, Windows doesn't include a sFTP client as of today, so you will have to download and install a client that allows for sFTP and modifiy the script.
+A good client to achieve this is [WinSCP](https://winscp.net/).

 ## 1 Setup
 Before executing the script, you need to adjust some variables to your needs.
 Open the [BatchUploadAFolderToFTPServer.bat](BatchUploadAFolderToFTPServer.bat) file with a text editor (I normally use Notepad++).
 Once the file is opened, you will have to modify the variables shown in this image to your needs: